UST-MICO/grapheditor/docs/grapheditor.rst

 .. describe:: noderemove

-    Fired when a node gets removed from the graph.
+    Fired when a :js:class:`Node` gets removed from the graph.

     Use ``event.preventDefault()`` to prevent standard graph behaviour.